hanassser/my_blog/data/blog/thinking.md

 ## Meta-Thinking
 Attention!
 Attention!!
 Attention!!!
 If I think the same way, I won't get different result.
+Action traces back to think.
 So it's crucial to know Meta-Thinking.
 Meta-Thinking is Thinking about Thinking, or being aware of one's own thought processes.
 It involves reflecting on